National Prison Radio: Origins

 Within 18 months of its launch, Electric Radio Brixton won four Sony Radio Academy Awards.

 Following a visit to meet the team behind Electric Radio Brixton, Guardian columnist Zoe Williams said "This station sets a new standard not just for community radio, or charity radio, or cheap radio, but for all radio."

-In 2009 Electric Radio Brixton re-launched to become National Prison Radio, the world's first national radio service for prisoners.
-Part of a trailblazing partnership with the National Offender Management Service, National Prison Radio began broadcasting 24 hours a day, seven days a week, via in-cell television, to prisons across England and Wales.
+In 2009 Electric Radio Brixton re-launched to become National Prison Radio, as we know it now.

 Content

-National Prison Radio is a linear service broadcasting 24 hours a day, seven days a week, into prison cells.
+National Prison Radio is a linear service broadcasting 24/7 into prison cells.

 The station broadcasts a mixture of speech and music content, all designed to support prisoners through their sentences, helping them to make appropriate use of the rehabilitation services available to them while they are in prison and preparing them to live crime-free lives after release.

 Programming closely reflects National Offender Management Service's Seven Pathways to Reducing Reoffending.
 The emphasis lies on helping prisoners to take responsibility for their own lives and the lives of those around them, as well as providing information about support services available in prison.

 Programmes are produced by prisoners working alongside the charity's staff team of professional radio producers.
 The bulk of programming is produced in Styal and Brixton prisons, but in 2015, Prison Radio Association staff began running pop-up radio production workshops in other prisons across the estate.
 Content generated from these workshops are broadcast on 'National Prison Radio Takeover Days'.
 The project more than doubled the number of prisoners contributing to on-air programmes in a year, up from 475 prisoners in 2014 to 992 in 2015.

 Each hour, National Prison Radio broadcasts a news bulletin from the studios of Independent Radio News.

 The station also produces its own daily Prison News bulletin – a short summary of news and information likely to be of interest to prisoners.
 The Prison News bulletins include information published by Her Majesty's Chief Inspector of Prisons, updates on changes to prison and justice policy, and reports on activities taking place in prisons across the country and beyond.

 Other key programmes featured on National Prison Radio include: